Lokathor/gba-from-scratch-rs/book_src/introduction.md

 Also, a general familiarity with using command line tools is probably a good idea, but if you're familiar with `cargo` then you probably know enough to get started.

+## Reporting A Problem

+If there's some sort of problem with the book, such as an explanation not being clear, then please open an [issue](https://github.com/Lokathor/gba-from-scratch-rs/issues) in the GitHub repository.

 ## License

 This book is available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.